Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Agentic Schedule--Execute--Reflect Framework

-Pareto-optimal QoR is jointly determined by (i) the objective ordering decided by the scheduler and (ii) the detailed algorithms and options decided by the executor.
-Accordingly, we ask the reflector to generate two complementary reflections: a scheduling reflection $\mathcal{F}^{(r)}_{\mathrm{sched}}$ and an execution reflection $\mathcal{F}^{(r)}_{\mathrm{exec}}$.
+Optimal QoR is achieved through synergistic work between schedulers and executors.
+To benefit both of them through reflection, we prompt the reflector to generate two complementary reflections: a scheduling reflection $\mathcal{F}^{(r)}_{\mathrm{sched}}$ and an execution reflection $\mathcal{F}^{(r)}_{\mathrm{exec}}$.

-The scheduling reflection $\mathcal{F}^{(r)}_{\mathrm{sched}}$ extracts patterns of objective prioritization and switching that lead to Pareto-improving outcomes.
-It provides guidance on when to focus on one objective versus when to pursue others, in order to satisfy the user-defined task while achieving Pareto-optimality.
-The execution reflection $\mathcal{F}^{(r)}_{\mathrm{exec}}$ summarizes which EDA algorithms and option choices were effective for the current design state, and highlights failed ones to avoid in subsequent runs.
-Feeding $\mathcal{F}^{(r)}_{\mathrm{sched}}$ to the scheduler and $\mathcal{F}^{(r)}_{\mathrm{exec}}$ to the executor progressively improves long-horizon schedules across rounds.
+The scheduler reflection $\mathcal{F}^{(r)}_{\mathrm{sched}}$ extracts patterns of QoR priorities and trade-offs among iterations that lead to Pareto-optimal traces.
+It guides when to focus on one objective versus when to pursue others, so that the schedule can satisfy the requested preference.
+The executor reflection $\mathcal{F}^{(r)}_{\mathrm{exec}}$ summarizes which EDA commands and option settings are effective, while identifying ineffective choices to avoid.
+These reflections are provided to the scheduler and executor in the next round, progressively improving ECO scheduling quality in terms of QoR across rounds.

-The complete framework is described in \Cref{alg:overall}.
-In the next section, we present experimental results achieved by this scheduling framework.